jerryscript-project/iotjs/docs/Build-for-NuttX-(new).md

 --buildtype=release
 ```

-Library files will be copied to nuttx/lib folder when build is success.
+Library files will be copied to nuttx/lib folder when build is successful.

 Now continue on with NuttX build.

 #### NuttX build and flashing

-in nuttx
+In nuttx,
 ```
 make
 sudo ../../stlink/st-flash write nuttx.bin 0x8000000